reuelsc/SCCMDocs.pt-br/sccm/core/servers/manage/configuring-reporting.md

 -   **Administradores de Relatório do ConfigMgr**: os usuários que recebem essa função de segurança podem executar todas as tarefas relacionadas a relatórios no Configuration Manager.

-##  <a name="a-namebkmkverifyreportingservicespointinstallationa-verify-the-reporting-services-point-installation"></a><a name="BKMK_VerifyReportingServicesPointInstallation"></a> Verificar a instalação do ponto do Reporting Services
+##  <a name="a-namebkmkverifyreportingservicespointinstallationa-verify-the-reporting-services-point-installation"></a><a name="BKMK_VerifyReportingServicesPointInstallation"></a> Verifique a instalação do ponto do Reporting Services
  Após adicionar a função do site do ponto do Reporting Services, você poderá verificar a instalação observando mensagens de status e entradas de arquivo de log específicos.
 Use o procedimento a seguir para verificar se a instalação do ponto do Reporting Services foi bem-sucedida.

 > [!WARNING]